chemouna/MathNotes/README.md

 - Cn is the number “mountain ranges” can you form with n upstrokes and n downstrokes that all stay above the original line

+- A robot is on the origin of a number line.
+It either walks to the right or left 1 unit in 1 step.
+But it cannot go to the negative numbers.
+The number of ways the robot can go back to the origin in 2n steps is Cn.

+The easiest way fto think about them is that the nth Catalan number C_n is the number of paths from one corner of an NxN lattice to the other without crossing the diagonal, This way, it's easy to see that the Catalan numbers also count the number of Dyck words (strings of balanced parentheses) of length n, replace every move to the right with a "(" and every move up with a ")".

+### Rearrangement inequality
+- The intuition is pretty simple, you want your multiplications to have the smallest overall impact; the biggest number is the one you will want to "sabotage" the most, so you multiply it with the smallest.
+  Then repeat with what's left...